DecisionsDev/ruledesigner/README.md

 ## Requirements

-For 8.10.5.1 Release:
-   - Eclipse 4.7.3 Oxygen Packages
-   - JDK 8
-   - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

 For 8.11.0.1 Release:
    - Eclipse IDE 2020-06 R (4.16) Modeling Tools Packages
    - JDK 8
-   - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

 For 8.11.1 Release:
    - Eclipse IDE 2020-06 R (4.16) Modeling Tools Packages
    - JDK 8
-   - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

 For 8.12.0.1 Release:
    - Eclipse IDE 2022-06 R (4.24) Modeling Tools Packages
    - JDK 11
-   - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

 For 9.0 Release:
    - Eclipse IDE 2023-12 R (4.30) Eclipse IDE for Enterprise Java and Web Developers Packages
    - JDK 17
-   - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

 For 9.5 Release:
    - Eclipse IDE 2024-12 R (4.34) Eclipse IDE for Enterprise Java and Web Developers Packages
    - JDK 21
-   - You can find all available releases at this location : https://github.com/DecisionsDev/ruledesigner/releases

 ## Installation
 You must install the update site for Rule Designer into an existing Eclipse.